-Let denote the category of 2 objects (name them ) and an inverse pair of arrows.
+Let denote the category of 2 objects (name them ) and 2 nonidentity arrows, which are inverses of each other.

 We define a bridge as a category over , i.e. a category equipped with a functor .
 The full subcategories and are called banks of the bridge, and we write .